-On the other hand, the often neglected VI / blind graduates in Malaysia are facing challenges to secure dignified jobs even with suitable qualifications (Sinar Harian Online 2017, Astro Awani 2018).
-Victimised by discrimination and misunderstanding in the society, majority of them are left with no choice but to work as masseuses and telemarketers despite having the ability and potential to perform in other works.
-Not to mention that the charity paradigm and mindset that is custom to the south-east Asian community, which include Malaysia, further distance the disabled community and the abled friends, as they are given opportunities on the basis of sympathy and not based on their potential (World Economic Forum 2017).
+On the other hand, the often neglected VI / blind and other disabled graduates in Malaysia are facing challenges to secure dignified jobs even with suitable qualifications (Sinar Harian Online 2017, Astro Awani 2018).
+Marginalised by discrimination and misunderstanding in the society, majority of them are left with no choice but to work as masseuses, telemarketers and other jobs despite having the ability and potential to perform in other works.
+Not to mention that the charity paradigm and mindset that is custom to the south-east Asian community, which include Malaysia, further widen the gab of disabled community from the others, as they are given opportunities on the basis of sympathy and not based on their potential (World Economic Forum 2017).
 As a result, this community is trapped in a cycle of poverty.

-Coming to the second year of the project, we have expended to $153~\rm VI$ / blind students in the Peninsular Malaysia region and bringing them one step closer towards equal education by providing them with the most accessible and blind-friendly virtual tuition platform in the market to date.
-This platform offers the students educational resources i.e. notes, bilingual dictionaries, practices, video lessons and sample exam paper that is hard; if not totally unavailable, to them prior to this project's intervention.
+Coming to the second year of the project, we have expended to 153 VI / blind and other disabled students in the Peninsular Malaysia region and bringing them one step closer towards equal education by providing them with the most accessible and blind-friendly virtual tuition platform in the market to date.
+This platform offers the students educational resources i.e. notes, trilingual dictionaries, practices, video lessons and sample exam paper that is hard; if not totally unavailable to them prior to this project's intervention.
 It has assisted the teacher from the special / mixed school in lesson planning thus helps in reducing their workload.

-The project has also provided meaningful and dignified job opportunities to 2 VI / blind graduates as virtual tuition coach that were previously deprived off them.
-The VI / blind graduates were trained, empowered and equipped with computer skills, leadership skills, soft skills e.g. communication and leadership skills, as well as obtaining screen reader software expert certification while serving as role models to inspire and motivate VI / blind students to never give up and also aiding them to improve in their studies.
+The project has also provided meaningful and dignified job opportunities to 3 VI / blind graduates as virtual tuition coach that were previously deprived off them.
+The VI / blind graduates were trained, empowered and equipped with computer skills, coaching skills, soft skills e.g. communication skills, as well as obtaining screen reader software expert certification while serving as role models to inspire and motivate VI / blind students to never give up and also aiding them to improve in their studies.

-Through our finding, the Social Return on Investment ratio for the current project is 4:1 (rounded off from 3.86:1) which indicates that there is RM 4 worth social value received by our beneficiaries (the 153 VI/blind students, 2 VI/blind coaches and 12 special education teachers) for every RM 1 invested.
+Through our finding, the Social Return on Investment ratio for the current project is 4:1 (rounded off from 4.04:1) which indicates that there is RM 4 worth social value received by our beneficiaries (the 153 VI / blind students, 3 VI / blind coaches and 12 special education teachers) for every RM 1 invested.
 Some remarkable achievement includes 3 year 6 VI/blind students onboard in the project scored between 2 to 3 As in the UPSR General Exam; 2 students Scoring 5 to 8 As in PT3 and 3 students scoring 5 to 7 As in SPM 2018.
 Through this project, we aim to meet three of the United Nation Sustainable Development Goals which are (1) Quality Education, (2) Decent Work and Economic Growth, and (3) Reducing Inequalities.